Project | LXD |

 lxc remote add <remote> --auth-type=oidc

-- LXD server returns OIDC information (issuer, client ID, and client secret)
+- LXD server returns OIDC information (issuer and client ID)

 - Client uses access token to access LXD